-Our Energy segment operations primarily include our Laurel, Montana, and McPherson, Kansas, refineries, which process crude oil to produce refined products, including gasoline, distillates and other products.
+Our Energy segment operations primarily include our refineries in Laurel, Montana, and McPherson, Kansas, which process crude oil to produce refined products, including gasoline, distillates and other products.
 The following table provides information about our consolidated refinery operations:

 Years Ended August 31,

-2021 2020
+2022 2021

-Refinery throughput volumes er day)
+Refinery throughput volumes (Barrels p er day)

-Heavy, high-sulfur crude oil 96,175 92,298
+Heavy, high-sulfur crude oil 103,525 96,175

-All other crude oil 64,277 70,255
+All other crude oil 73,171 64,277

-Other feedstocks and blendstocks 14,839 13,179
+Other feedstocks and blendstocks 14,179 14,839

-Total refinery throughput volumes 175,291 175,732
+Total refinery throughput volumes 190,875 175,291

 Refined fuel yields

-Gasolines 86,860 86,615
+Gasolines 89,084 86,860

-Distillates 68,720 71,410
+Distillates 82,291 68,720

-We are subject to the Renewable Fuels Standard, which requires refiners to blend renewable fuels (e.g., ethanol, biodiesel) into their finished transportation fuels or purchase renewable energy credits, known as Renewable Identification Numbers ("RINs"), in lieu of blending.
-The U.S. Environmental Protection Agency ("EPA") generally establishes new annual renewable fuel percentage standards for each compliance year in the preceding year, although standards have not yet been established for calendar year 2021.
+We are subject to the Renewable Fuel Standard that requires refiners to blend renewable fuels (e.g., ethanol and biodiesel) into their finished transportation fuels or purchase renewable energy credits, known as renewable identification numbers ("RINs"), in lieu of blending.
+The EPA generally establishes new annual renewable fuel percentage standards for each compliance year in the preceding year.
+In June 2022, the EPA issued a final renewable volume obligation ("RVO") for calendar years 2020 through 2022.
+The RVO for calendar year 2020 was lower than previously issued, and the RVO for calendar year 2021 was lower than anticipated as a result of lower demand for refined fuels that occurred during calendar year 2021 due to the COVID-19 pandemic.
 We generate RINs through our blending activities, but we cannot generate enough RINs to meet the needs of our refining capacity and RINs must be purchased on the open market.
-The price of RINs can be volatile, with prices for D6 ethanol RINs and D4 ethanol RINs rising by 287% and 141%, respectively, during fiscal 2021 compared to the prior year, which negatively impacted our profitability during fiscal 2021.
-Estimates of our RIN obligations and expenses are based on the number of RINs we expect will be required by the EPA and are calculated using an average RIN price each month.
-Absent the annual renewable fuel percentage standard for calendar year 2021, we have assumed the annual renewable fuel percentage standard will be consistent with calendar year 2020.
+The price of RINs can be volatile, with prices for D6 ethanol RINs and D4 ethanol RINs rising by 15% and 21%, respectively, during fiscal 2022 compared to the prior year, which negatively impacted our earnings.
+Estimates of our RIN expense are calculated using an average RIN price each month.

-In addition to our internal operational reliability, the profitability of our Energy segment is largely driven by crack spreads (i.e., the price differential between refined products and inputs such as crude oil) and Western Canadian Select ("WCS") crude oil differentials (i.e., the price differential between West Texas Intermediate ("WTI") crude oil and WCS crude oil), which are driven by the supply and demand of refined product markets.
-Crack spreads increased during fiscal 2021, compared to the prior year, contributing to improved IBIT for the Energy segment.
-However, WCS crude oil differentials decreased during fiscal 2021, which partially offset the positive impact of improved crack spreads.
-The table below provides information about average market reference prices and differentials that impact our Energy segment:
+In addition to our internal operational reliability, the profitability of our Energy segment is largely driven by crack spreads (i.e., the price differential between refined products and inputs such as crude oil) and Western Canadian Select ("WCS") crude oil discounts (i.e., the price discount for WCS crude oil relative to West Texas Intermediate ("WTI") crude oil), which are driven by the supply and demand of refined products.
+Crack spreads and WCS crude oil discounts both increased in fiscal 2022, compared to the prior year, contributing to improved IBIT for the Energy segment.
+The table below provides information about average market reference prices and differentials that impacted our Energy segment:

-Years Ended August 31, gust 31, 2021 2020 Market indicators WTI crude oil (dollars per barrel) \$ 56.62 \$ 44.45 WTI - WCS crude oil differential (dollars per barrel) \$ 11.52 \$ 14.31 Group 3 2:1:1 crack spread (dollars per barrel) \$ 14.95 \$ 12.36 Group 3 5:3:2 crack spread (dollars per barrel) \$ 14.86 \$ 11.60 D6 ethanol RIN (dollars per RIN) \$ 1.1221 \$ 0.2903 D4 ethanol RIN (dollars per RIN) 1.2856 \$ 0.5344
+Years Ended August 31, gust 31, 2022 2021 Market indicators WTI crude oil (dollars per barrel) . \$ 91.84 \$ 56.62 WTI - WCS crude oil discount (dollars per barrel) 14.93 \$ 11.52 Group 3 2:1:1 crack spread (dollars per barrel) . \$ 30.67 \$ 14.95 Group 3 5:3:2 crack spread (dollars per barrel) . \$ 29.02 \$ 14.86 D6 ethanol RIN (dollars per RIN) . \$ 1.2859 \$ 1.1221 D4 ethanol RIN (dollars per RIN) . \$ 1.5560 \$ 1.2856

-^{}Group 3 refers to the oil refining and distribution system serving the Midwest markets from the Gulf Coast through the Plains states.
+\Group 3 refers to the oil refining and distribution system serving the Midwest markets from the Gulf Coast through the Plains states.